 Farmz2U Aisha Raheem Nigeria

-Aisha founded Farmz2U with the aim of helping farmers farm better with tailored agricultural expertise and access to market.
+access to market.
 Created following a personal health experience, Aisha saw the need to address unsustainable practices in food production not limited to excessive use of chemicals in food production and increasing levels of food waste.